IfcSharp/IfcSQL/README.md

 Databases are able to store informations rulesafe in a single place with access for multiple users.
 With ifcSQL it is possible to store many models in a single database and can be queried and modified all at once.
-Like a online-store you are able to manage everthing in one single place.
+Like an online-store you are able to manage everthing in one single place.
 An other advantage is the possibility, to modify parts of the data without saving the whole data.

 The difference between files and a database are like the comparison between Luggage and Wardrobe:<BR/><BR/>